-Same as (b) plus for Belgium taking into account the stipulations in the Belgian national legislation (Belgian Royal Decree dated 14/06/2017 for execution of the 'Sunshine Act'): for instance, Transfers of Value made in 2017 to Belgian HCPs/HCOs required uploading of the report by end of May 2018 for public disclosure at the betransparent.be platform by mid of June 2018.
+Same as (b) plus for Belgium taking into account the stipulations in the Belgian national legislation (Belgian Royal Decree dated 14/06/2017 for execution of the 'Sunshine Act'): for instance, Transfers of Value made in 2017 to Belgian HCPs/HCOs required uploading of the report by end of May 2020 for public disclosure at the betransparent.be platform by July 2020.
+For Luxembourg, disclosure is required by 30 June 2020.